Perfect season: County cricket

-English first-class county cricket has existed as the top tier of domestic cricket in England since the middle nineteenth century, and until the 1950s it was up to the highest standard of the game.
-Seasons have varied in length: before the 1880s, they were generally less than ten matches in length and some "first-class" counties played only against one or two different opponents, so that a team winning all its games was not implausible.
+English first-class county cricket has existed as the top tier of domestic cricket in England since the middle nineteenth century, and until the 1950s, it was up to the highest standard of the game.
+Seasons have varied in length: before the 1880s, they were generally less than ten matches in length and some "first-class" counties played only against one or two different opponents.
 Between 1887 and 1929, seasons were gradually increased in length to a standard twenty-eight matches for all counties.
 However, because of the development and popularity of one-day cricket, seasons have been reduced to twenty-four games in 1969 and twenty in 1972, though this was increased by two in 1977 and 1983.
 With an increase to four days for all games, sixteen or seventeen games have been played since 1993.

 Also, because of improvements to pitches via the heavy roller and covering to protect from rain, the proportion of games "drawn" (not finished) has steadily risen since the 1870s.

 Since tables of results have been kept in 1864, the only team to have competed a true perfect season—winning outright every game—was Yorkshire in 1867 when led by George Freeman's and Tom Emmett's deadly fast bowling on uncovered and unrolled pitches, they won all seven county games.

 Since 1868 numerous county teams in longer schedules have finished a season unbeaten, but none have managed to win every single game outright: